 17i.
 Among the issues listed above, or others, what are the key threats to payment system security today and in the future?
+Computer security and hackers.
+Consumer education about securing their payment devices and computers and home networks.

 17ii.
 Which of these threats are not adequately being addressed?